hpssjellis/pgb-mobile-app-design/README.md

 1. When using the Preview button it is a good idea in chrome to load an incognito window as Nitrous will be more stable if you accidentally load a plugin

+1. Students with issues should be using google.
+Phonegap and Javascript have an enormous amount of example code on the web.